 Dr. Adams brings a passion for youth ministry to Boyce College and serves as the executive director of Boyce's first research unit, the International Center for Youth Ministry.
 He is the founder of Youth Ministry Development, organizations for equipping and empowering God directed leaders through the local church.
 He joins the faculty at Boyce after serving as president of Lexington Baptist College for five years.
 Prior to that, he ministered at Thomas Road Baptist Church and Liberty University for 21 years.
-He is the recipient of the prestigious "Liberty University Lifetime Achievement Award."
+He is the recipient of the prestigious "Liberty University Lifetime Achievement Award" and the "SBTS Legacy Award."